prushton2/BeePositiveApiaryNodeServer/README.md

   * Put the password you want to hash in the value of string
 * Add the hashed string to the list in ```config.json["auth"]["passwords"]``` to put the password in use
 * delete the default password

-Config.json is read on request, so you dont need to restart the program when you update it.

 ### Sendgrid setup